 (Please plan on staying for the entire show; we can accommodate emergencies but we don’t want the show to start emptying out prematurely on Sunday afternoon.)

 Everyone will have plenty of time to pack up after the show.
 Take as long as you need.

 The two exhibit areas are marked on the map as Exhibit Hall 1 and Exhibit Hall 2.
-Hall 1 is the dining area with wood floors, columns and chandeliers while Hall 2 is the larger, square room with concrete floors.
+Hall 1 is the dining room with wood floors, columns and chandeliers while Hall 2 is the larger, square room with concrete floors.

-Exhibit tables are generally 6 feet long and 3 feet wide.
+Exhibit tables are 6 feet long and 3 feet wide.
 The tables are rented and wood tables with metal legs and sturdy for most uses.
 If what you are putting on the table is very heavy please let us know in advance.

 Please start by planning to use one table for your exhibit.
 Some exhibits are so large that they will require two tables and that is expected but we can’t start by giving everybody multiple tables.
 As the show date nears and we know what the exhibits are we will fine tune the space allocation and offer additional space to people who have one table and really need a second table.

 Every table will be covered with a black tablecloth.
 The tablecloth provides privacy for items you have stored under the table, such as boxes, your food cooler, etc.